Chart Color Schemes

 Minchinbury is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Minchinbury's population includes 39.1% born overseas, with 41.7% speaking a language other than English at home.
-Christianity is the predominant religion, practiced by 63.1%.
-Islam is slightly overrepresented compared to Greater Sydney, comprising 13.5% versus 13.0%.
+Minchinbury's population shows high cultural diversity, with 39.1% born overseas and 41.7% speaking a language other than English at home.
+Christianity is the predominant religion, accounting for 63.1%.
+Islam is notably higher than the Greater Sydney average, comprising 13.5%.

 Frequently Asked Questions - Diversity